katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 A Pointer can be converted to a pointer value of any type.
 ```

-To not allow me to look completely ridiculous, the objective was
+You may be thinking, what was the point of all this then ?
-to hack the type system, which is to make the runtime casting
+Well, the objective was to hack the type system, which is to
-facility behave as I want (unsafely), my interest was to break this:
+make the runtime casting facility behave as I want,
+my interest was to break this:

 ```go
         a, ok := b.(someType)